Genius Party: Moondrive

 Four inept criminals, Zico, Pekepeke, Yuki, and Mikishi, hear a word of a treasure located somewhere on Giant Island.
 They manage to acquire a map from an item collector, by allowing him to have sex with Pekepeke for an hour, and then have the map translated, again with the same offer, only to learn that it is in plain English and that it is a map to another treasure map.
-They realize that they need to get a rocket, but do not have enough money, so they go challenge a crime boss to a game of pool for all the money, should they lose, he will get two hours with Pekepeke, who is too tired to have sex.
-Zico actually manages to do well, but a comically misfortuitous bungle with the last ball results in them losing all their money.
+They realize that they need to get a rocket, but do not have enough money, so they go challenge a crime boss to a game of pool for all the money: should they lose, he will get two hours with Pekepeke, who is too tired to have sex.
+Zico actually manages to do well, but a comically unfortunate bungle with the last ball results in them losing all their money.
 The gang decides to just simply steal a rocket, but it runs out of gas and they crash.
 They realize that they can just simply get a ticket to Giant Island and steal a ship to crash into a dormant volcano that simply uses a fog machine to simulate fake lava.
 Upon entering, they find the second map and learn, to Zico's comical anger, that both maps are simply tourist guide maps with one being an updated version of it.
 Zico angrily blows up the whole island, yet despite this, optimistically suggests that they go on to their next adventure.
 The whole segment is revealed to be a stage show.